 - Revisit the eCO login page and log into the system.

 - In the Open Cases table at the bottom of the welcome screen, click the blue case number associated with your claim.

-- On the Case Summary page, click the “Upload Deposit” button at the top of the page.
+- On the Case Summary page, click the green “Select files to upload” button.
 A window with fields for browsing and selecting files to be uploaded should appear.
-POP-UP BLOCKER ALERT: If your browser’s pop-up blocker is enabled the browse and select window will not appear.

 If you are a Firefox user, you likely have this problem because you did not adjust the tab setting.
 To remedy, Click on Tools | Options and deselect the option “a new tab” under the heading “New pages should be opened in.”